DataDog/kics/documentation/rules/terraform/azure/function_app_http2_disabled.md

 ### Description

  Enabling HTTP/2 for Azure Function Apps improves security and performance by providing better encryption and more efficient use of network resources compared to HTTP/1.1.
-If the `http2_enabled` attribute is not set to `true` in the `site_config` block, as shown below, the Function App defaults to HTTP/1.1, exposing it to potential vulnerabilities like protocol downgrade attacks and inefficient data transfer:
+If the `http2_enabled` attribute is not set to `true` in the `site_config` block, as shown below, the Function App defaults to HTTP/1.1, exposing it to potential vulnerabilities such as protocol downgrade attacks and inefficient data transfer:

 ```
 site_config {